Larissa Laskin

 Larissa Laskin is a Canadian actress whose credits include the A&E original film, The Golden Spiders: A Nero Wolfe Mystery (2000).

 Early life

 Born Larissa Lapchinski, Laskin appeared under that name in a number of stage productions in the 1980s at the Stratford Festival in Ontario.

 Career

 Laskin debuted in My Secret Identity in the early 1990s.
 In 2002-2003, she co-starred as Dr. Rachel Griffen in the medical drama Body and Soul on the PAX network.
 She also appeared as a doctor held hostage by a father (Denzel Washington) in an attempt to save his son in John Q. She was nominated for a Gemini Award in 1995, 1998, and 2003.

 Personal life

-She is married to fellow Canadian actor Currie Graham.
+She was married to fellow Canadian actor Currie Graham.